October 2014: Danse Lumière Open Rehearsal Benefit in Downtown Berkeley

-Lou Fancher, MercuryNews.com: "Kathryn Roszak is an artist whose work defies the boundaries of a single genre... sparks will fly, bodies will be tossed, damage - the sort that bends imagination and torques preconceived notions into transportive beauty - is likely to release a flurry of audience chatter after the applause has ended."
+Lou Fancher, MercuryNews.com: "Kathryn Roszak is an artist whose work defies the boundaries of a single genre... and torques preconceived notions into transportive beauty."

-A video excerpt from the Berkeley premiere can be viewed on.
+A video excerpt of the "Schubertiana" section from the Berkeley premiere can be viewed on.

 Secrets on the Way is supported in part by a grant from the Barbro Osher Pro Suecia Foundation.